tpoisot/ms_connectance_complexity/ms_conn_compl.md

 which are important drivers of network dynamics [@fortuna_nestedness_2010].

-However, it is worth asking if we were not too quick in focusing most of our research effort on degree distribution, in detriment to more fondamental work on connectance and its effects.
+However, it is worth asking if we were not too quick in focusing most of our research effort on degree distribution, in detriment to more fundamental work on connectance and its effects.
 A network, ecological or otherwise, can be viewed as a physical space that edges (interactions) occupy.
 The size of this space is limited by the number of nodes.
 This means that